lllyasviel/stable-diffusion-webui-forge/README.md

 **Current Progress (2024 Aug 7):** Backend Rewrite is 90% finished - remaining 48 hours to begin making it stable; remaining 72 hours to begin supporting many new things.

+Update Aug 8: Hey forgers, I have some other things tomorrow - So lets pause one day!
+See you later!

 For downloading previous versions, see [Previous Versions](https://github.com/lllyasviel/stable-diffusion-webui-forge/discussions/849).

 # Stable Diffusion WebUI Forge